axcruz/SharkFishSim/README.md

 # SharkFishSim
-A basic graphical simulation of shark and fish interaction.
+A basic graphical simulation of shark and fish interaction implemented in Java.
+The sharks and fish eat, breed, and die in a square wrap around ocean.